 That really was quite a well-thought out solution to long waits in restaurants, and I am so proud that your University degree in Political Science from one of the “California Ivies,” has prepared you so well for life in a global civilization.
 I think your creative plan to knock on the kitchen door and offer to make your own sandwich and even make the sandwiches for your entire party of four or five did you say?
 Tell the staff, fine, you can go back to your smoke break, your gossip break, your cocaine break or whatever nefarious deeds you are committing behind these closed doors besides making the sandwiches we ordered.
-I know you are no cook but learned to at least make sandwiches, and not only that, you learned to do a pretty good job as that was part of your position teaching English at some elite resort that you teachers had to make those rich Koreans who sought to learn English in an immersive environment outside London, you had to make them lunch, but at least it was no gourmet fare and not the ethnic food your students might have been used to.
+I know you are no cook but learned to at least make sandwiches, and not only that, you learned to do a pretty good job as that was part of your position teaching English at some elite resort.
+Teachers had to make those rich Koreans who sought to learn English in an immersive environment outside London lunch, but at least it was no gourmet fare and not the ethnic food your students might have been used to.

 I do understand and sincerely empathize that the lack of decent service in eating establishments has been quite an adjustment for you and your elitist attitudes, but hey, you never have to worry about seeing a Walmart or the People of Walmart (mom is also a bit allergic to these sorts who wear their jammies to shop, and that is not so bad as some seem to have neglected to get dressed at all.)
 Son, that reminds me of when I was working for my wonderful Big Macher doctor, (and I decided for curiosity to look him up via Google around 2011 to see what he was up to and where his career had taken him and was sad to discover he had died in 2008 of cancer at the age of 66.)

-We would hire from this overpriced private school that trained medical assistants, medical techs, people who knew know the autoclave the equipment, general support staff.
-It made sense that my boss chose to hire nearly exclusively from them, as once he put an ad in the paper and like a million calls came in, most not even in the ballpark of what we were looking for, and they would jam the phones so patients couldn’t get through, nor important calls for doctor, and you know this was way before cell phones, email and other conveniences we take for granted.
+We would hire from this overpriced private school that trained medical assistants, medical techs, people who knew how to sanitize the autoclave the equipment, and general support staff.
+It made sense that my boss chose to hire nearly exclusively from them, as once he put an ad in the paper and like a million calls came in, most not even in the ballpark of what we were looking for, and they would jam the phones so patients couldn’t get through, nor important calls for doctor, and you know this was way before cell phones, email and other conveniences we take for granted today.